Chase Slate vs. Chase Sapphire Preferred

 Another important feature is access to Chase’s powerful Blueprint program.
 Blueprint allows cardholders to avoid interest charges by paying off some purchases in full each month, while carrying a balance on others.
 Blueprint also contains advanced budgeting and goal-setting tools.
 For example, cardholders can specify a monthly payment that they can afford, and Blueprint will calculate how long it will take to pay off their balance.
 Alternatively, you can choose a time frame for paying off your balance, and Blueprint will calculate the amount that you will need to pay in order to reach your goal; Chase will even print your personalized Blueprint balance on each month’s statement.
 There is no annual fee for this card.

-While this card has no promotional financing offer, it does feature a sign-up bonus of 50,000 points after you spend $4,000 on purchases in the first three months from account opening.
-In addition, new cardholders can earn another 5,000 bonus points after they add their first authorized user who makes a purchase, also within the first three months after account opening.
-Additional benefits include a host of travel insurance and purchase protection policies, including extended warranty coverage, accidental theft and damage insurance, and lost and delayed baggage coverage.
+While this card has no promotional financing offer, it does feature a sign-up bonus of 60,000 points after you spend $4,000 on purchases in the first three months from account opening.

 As a luxury travel card, you have direct access to customer service specialists.
 Or as Chase proudly boasts “When you call us, our phones are answered by people, not prompts.”
 This card is also made of metal, which makes it incredibly durable and gives it has a unique, heavy feel.
-The standard interest rate is 15.99% and Sapphire Preferred customers also have free access to Chase’s Blueprint program.
-There is a $95 annual fee for this card that is waived the first year, and no foreign transaction fees.
+The standard interest rate is 15.99% - 22.99% Variable.
+There is a $95 annual fee for this card.

 Which card is right for you?